mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

 Feedback is solicited in a 360-degree style to incorporate feedback from peers.
 If you manage people, your manager may include direct reports in your peer feedback panel.

-#### * **Peer Feedback.**
+### Peer Feedback

 Staff are welcome to select 3-6 peers for their peer feedback panel.
 Managers can adjust the panel at any time prior to the deployment of peer surveys.
 Peer reviews include [Likes and Wishes](https://handbook.mattermost.com/company/about-mattermost/mindsets#likes-and-wishes).
-Peer reviews include a rating based on how strongly a team meber embodies the [Mattermost Leadership Principles](https://handbook.mattermost.com/company/about-mattermost#leadership-principles) on a 10-point scale, where 1 = does not embody, 10 = fully embodies.
+Peer reviews include a rating based on how strongly a team member embodies the [Mattermost Leadership Principles](https://handbook.mattermost.com/company/about-mattermost#leadership-principles) on a 10-point scale, where 1 = does not embody, 10 = fully embodies.

 Note: HR will try and limit peer review panel requests to a maximum of 5 per person.

-#### * **Self Reflection.**
+### Self Reflection

 [Self Awareness](https://handbook.mattermost.com/company/about-mattermost#leadership-principles) is one of our [Leadership Principles](https://handbook.mattermost.com/company/about-mattermost#leadership-principles) and will be a factor of success for the entire process.
-The Self assessment includes all of the review categories in the peer review.
+The self reflection includes all of the review categories in the peer review.

-#### * **Manager Evaluation.**
+### Manager Evaluation

 Managers will review all feedback to complete your performance appraisal.
-Managers will provide a rating of: meets, exceeds or does not meet for the following areas:
+Managers will provide a rating of: meets, exceeds, or does not meet for the following areas:
- 1. Performance rating is a manager's rating based on a direct report's execution of [AORs](https://handbook.mattermost.com/operations/operations/areas-of-responsibility) and other responsibilities for the review period
+ - **Performance rating** is a manager's rating based on a direct report's execution of [AORs](https://handbook.mattermost.com/operations/operations/areas-of-responsibility) and other responsibilities for the review period.
- 2. Capability rating is a manager’s rating based on a direct report’s ability to achieve the review period’s desired results
+ - **Capability rating** is a manager’s rating based on a direct report’s ability to achieve the review period’s desired results.

 ## What is the process?